oracle-livelabs/developer/ords-mcp/2-environment-set-up.md

      ![2-copying-your-free-sql-credentials.png](./images/lab-2/2-copying-your-free-sql-credentials.png " ")

- > [!NOTE]
+> ![NOTE]
 > You must click the <kbd>Regenerate</kbd> button to create a new password.
 Please save this password, as it will only be displayed once.
 It will not be saved or displayed across sessions.

 ## Task 2: Oracle SQL Developer for VS Code